vanityURLs/vanityURLs/README.md

 ## Caveat

-The code is tested on OS X Ventura and you need only Node.js in the system if you want to use [ Nano ID](https://github.com/ai/nanoid) to generate URL.
+The code is tested on OS X Ventura and you need only Node.js, if you want to use [ Nano ID](https://github.com/ai/nanoid) to generate URL.
 You get unique ID in terminal by calling `npx nanoid`, you do not need Nano ID to be installed _anywhere_.

-> Pages uses HTTP validation and needs to hit an HTTP endpoint during validation.
-If another Cloudflare product is in the way (such as Access, a redirect, a Worker, etc.), validation cannot be completed.

 ## Contributions

-We recognize all [types](https://allcontributors.org/docs/en/emoji-key) of [contributions](doc/CONTRIBUTING.md) ✨ based on the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
-By participating in this project, you agree to [abide by the code of conduct](doc/CODE-OF-CONDUCT.md).
+We recognize all [types](https://allcontributors.org/docs/en/emoji-key) of [contributions](doc/CONTRIBUTING.md) based on the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
+By participating in this project, you agree to abide by the [code of conduct](doc/CODE-OF-CONDUCT.md).

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->